lestan/copilotkit-starter-langgraph-litellm/README.md

 It uses Langgraph as the agentic framework configured to use LiteLLM as the model gateway to enable running a variety of models (open, local, closed, etc.)

+### Prerequisite
+Assumes you already have [LiteLLM](https://www.litellm.ai) installed and running and properly configured with an Organization, API Key and a Model you want to use set up with an OpenAI provider so that you can use an OpenAI compatible API.
+These steps are not covered in this README.

 ## Running the Agent

 First, install the backend dependencies: